krlk89/sub_dl/README.md

 # sub_dl: Subscene subtitle downloader

-sub_dl is a script that downloads subtitle files from [Subscene](https://subscene.com).
+sub_dl is a command-line tool that searches and downloads subtitles from [Subscene](https://subscene.com).

-**LEGAL NOTICE: As written in the [Subscene Terms of Use Agreement](https://subscene.com/site/legal-information) one is only allowed to use scripts like this for personal use!**
+**LEGAL NOTICE: As written in the [Subscene Terms of Use Agreement](https://subscene.com/site/legal-information) one is only allowed to use tools like this (scrapers) for personal use!**

 [Python 3](https://www.python.org/) is required.